Trump halts decision to allow elephant trophy imports after uproar

 Zimbabwe was thrown into chaos this week when the army took charge, appearing to signal the end of long-serving President Robert Mugabe’s reign, despite the 93-year-old’s insistence that he remains in charge.

-Reporting by Jon Herskovitz in Austin, Texas and David Shepardson and Eric Beech in Washington; Additional reporting by Valerie Volcovici in Washington; Editing by Daniel Wallis and Sandra Maler
+Reporting by Jon Herskovitz in Austin, Texas and David Shepardson and Eric Beech in Washington; Additional reporting by Valerie Volcovici in Washington; Editing by Sandra Maler and Mary Milliken